-Replacing the skimmer basket isn’t a complicated process if you follow these simple steps.
+Replacing the skimmer basket isn’t complicated if you follow these simple steps.

 Step 1: Turn Off The Power to Your Pool

-The very first thing you should do before doing anything related to your skimmer is to turn off the power to your pool.
+The first thing you should do before doing anything related to your skimmer is turn off the power to your pool.

 To avoid becoming a crispy critter, I always make sure that I’m wearing rubber-soled shoes and not standing in water when I work with a pool’s electrical system.